-The Iveco designers also gave operators some really clever and well-sized storage areas around the cab and under the bunk – this area easily accessed by either lifting the bunk/mattress from inside the cab, or the two small side ports.
+The Iveco designers also gave operators some really clever and well-sized storage areas around the cab and under the bunk – this area is easily accessed by either lifting the bunk/mattress from inside the cab or the two small side ports.

 Perhaps my only complaint about the Eurocargo cabin was the driver info screen.
 The screen is just the standard/old-fashioned black text on a grey background and can be a bit hard to read on the go.

-An updated colour screen here would certainly be an advantage.
+An updated color screen here would certainly be an advantage.

-Oh, and in-built sat-nav system would also be a handy addition.
+Oh, and an in-built sat-nav system would also be a handy addition.

-Everyone, especially fleet buyers, are looking for trucks that are easy to run, safe and reliable.
+Everyone, especially fleet buyers, is looking for trucks that are easy to run, safe, and reliable.